 At St Peter’s we work with a range of training partners to deliver Salaried School Direct Placements in a range of subjects and Non Salaried school direct placements.

-For the Cambridge Partnership please use the following course codes on UCAS and the location code is M.
+For the Cambridge Partnership please use the following course codes on UCAS.

 “The Cambridge Partnership is collaboration across Cambridgeshire that aims to offer the highest quality teacher training through a wide number of school based routes.
 By working together schools can ensure that trainee teachers experience the very highest standards of teaching and professional development delivered by experts across the network.”